 Bird-feeding stations may be as simple as seed placed on the ground or as complicated as a feeder accessible only to birds of certain weights.
 A plain wooden platform can be erected as a simple feeding station.
 Some edging around the outside will help keep the seed from falling on the ground.
-You may like to add a roof and tree walls to keep the rain off, or you may prefer the open platform for easy bird access and for the additional brightness for picture taking.
+You may like to add a roof and three walls to keep the rain off, or you may prefer the open platform for easy bird access and for the additional brightness for picture taking.
 A good way to offer sunflower seeds to birds is with a commercially available, clear-plastic cylinder or silo-type feeder.

 Many people enjoy feeding songbirds year-round.
 In fact, the most crucial time in the life of many birds may be in the early spring when naturally occurring seeds are more scarce.
 In the spring and summer, many young birds follow their parents to the feeder.
 It is fascinating to watch the parents show their young how to crack open the seeds.

-Some birds, such as the Northern (Baltimore) oriole and the ruby-throated hummingbird, are only summer residents in Missouri.
+Some birds, such as the northern (Baltimore) oriole and the ruby-throated hummingbird, are only summer residents in Missouri.
 Orioles may be attracted to the feeding stations with fruit, and hummingbirds come to special feeders filled with sugar water.
 Suet or animal fat attracts insect-eating birds such as woodpeckers year-round.

 Landscaping and Other Tips

 Besides furnishing the most attractive seed, you can entice birds to your feeders in other ways.
-A complete feeding program includes establishing trees, shrubs, vines and flowers that not only produce food but also provide cover.
+A complete feeding program includes establishing trees, shrubs, vines, and flowers that not only produce food but also provide cover.
 Many decorative trees and shrubs furnish fruits and berries for birds.
-Holly, hawthorn and persimmon are favorites of cedar waxwings.
+Holly, hawthorn, and persimmon are favorites of cedar waxwings.
 They will arrive in large flocks in winter and stay as long as the food supply lasts.

-Quite often in new housing developments, trees and shrubs that birds use for nesting, perching and escaping predators may be in short supply.
+Quite often in new housing developments, trees and shrubs that birds use for nesting, perching, and escaping predators may be in short supply.
 Birds need places to perch overnight and vantage points from which they may not only view the feeder but also watch for potential predators.
 Evergreens offer valuable, year-round cover from the weather in addition to secluded nesting sites.